 CLASSIC and SPLENDID musical filled with songs that will charm your heart and dances that will make you fall in love with each character.
 This movie to me is a timeless piece of cinema and also a really entertaining watch, perfect movie to watch with your children.
 Yes, it gets corny at times and yes it gets really long but besides those two I don't see anything else detrimental to the film.

 Is this the greatest musical of all time?
 Don't ask such silly questions.
 If you don't like this film, then either you don't love musicals, or you didn't see it as a child.
 The film is notable in that the scene with 'Climb Every Mountain' was cut out in many countries, because of the moral implications.
 I went to 'Sing along with The Sound of Music', and I dressed as a nun.
 So, yeah, I kinda like this film a lot.

-Re-watched recently in a campy NYE afternoon sing-a-long at TIFF, hoping the glee of indulging in a sanctioned guilty pleasure would override the saccharine silliness, only to find myself taken in by a genuine (if over-the-top) cinematic achievement.
-Solid 3-star Hollywood heavyweight with a 4th for the gorgeous production.
-Well, and the nostalgia.
-Condolences to anyone too cool to be charmed by Bil Baird's puppetry.
+Re-watched recently at a campy NYE afternoon sing-a-long screening at TIFF, hoping the glee of indulging in a sanctioned guilty pleasure would override the saccharine silliness, and instead found myself deep in a legit (if over-the-top) cinematic achievement.
+Solid 3-star Hollywood heavyweight with a 4th for the lush production.
+And the nostalgia ;) Condolences to anyone too cool to be charmed by Bil Baird's puppetry